WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 Our end of trip facilities remain open to use, providing a positive alternative for those of our tenants who wish to avoid more public modes of transportation and arrive to work either on foot or by bicycle.

-Regular cleaning cycles will continue, in addition to measures such as signage to encourage physical distancing, and the availability of alcohol-based hand sanitizer incorporated into regular operations.
+Regular cleaning cycles will continue, in addition to measures such as signage to encourage physical distancing, and the availability of alcohol-based hand sanitizer and wipes incorporated into regular operations.

 In most buildings shower facilities will not be available.